katgaj/errormessages/How not to write error messages.md

 4. Do not use **humor**.
 When you are serious while giving the solution the user gets the idea that your treat the problem seriously and with adequate attention

 **Glos i ton w produktach Wojtek aleksander**

+## Avoid premature error messages ##

+"Premature error messages are error messages that are presented by the system too early — before the user has reached a fair and reasonable point in the workflow to have truly committed an error or not.

+Consider a user filling out a form — a common task on many websites and applications.
+Ideally, and when technical constraints allow, it’s best to inform users of any form errors in real time, as they are committed.
+But many form validation triggers are too impulsive, displaying error messages before the user has had a chance to finish filling in the field.

+One such case is when a system displays an error message before the user is finished typing a value in a form field with a predetermined, correct format.
+The error message is displayed as soon as the user begins typing, even when they have not veered off course from the predetermined format. "